A New Electric Back Shaver/Trimmer On The Market

 You might just initially use the trimming head to trim the longer back hair, then stay on top of a regular routine of shaving hair growth and just shaving with the shaver head, thereby reducing the amount of time that is needed.
 Essentially not letting the hair growth get long.

 The good news is the shaving head works well.
 It is not perfect though as I had to go over an area sometimes multiple times to get every last hair.
 This is often the case with almost every back shaver though.
 In transition areas, is where the shaving head really shines.
 Areas like the top of the shoulders for example.
 It is so smooth going from the top of the back to the shoulders or around the neck area.
-As you don’t need to pick up the shaver but continue moving the shaver in a fluid motion.
+You don’t need to pick up the shaver but continue moving the shaver in a fluid motion.
 I found this really enjoyable and refreshing.

 Another positive of this back shaver is I had zero nicks or cuts and zero skin irritation.
 It felt afterward like I had done nothing to my back, this is another unique experience as I usually have some type of small skin irritation.
 I initially thought this shaving head design was going to suck but it actually surprised me as it worked well.